 Now, consider Tiger Woods caddy – Joe LaCava.
 LaCava has been around the block and caddied for some of the biggest names in golf, including, Fred Couples (for most of his career) and long-hitting Dustin Johnson.
-So far, Woods has made about $5.8 million this season.
-What do you think LaCava’s take of that is?
+Woods made about $8.5 million that season.
+What do you think LaCava’s take of that was?
+(Answer below)

 How caddies are paid

 When college was out for the summer, I had the opportunity to caddy for a professional golfer.
 The city I lived in was host to an LPGA (Ladies Professional Golfers Association) event, so I put my name into the hat for some of the lady professionals who may need a caddy for the week (a few didn’t have steady caddies and others were letting theirs go).
 I happened to get lucky and scored a very talented professional for the week.